 Voyager.
-In January 2019, we entered into a collaboration and license agreement with Voyager, a clinical-stage gene therapy company.
+In the first quarter of 2019, we entered into a collaboration and license agreement with Voyager, a clinical-stage gene therapy company.
 The agreement is focused on the development and commercialization of four programs using Voyager's proprietary gene therapy platform.
-The four programs consist of the VY-AADC program for Parkinson's disease and VY-FXN program for Friedreich's ataxia, and the rights to two programs to be determined by the parties in the future.
-The agreement became effective on March 11, 2019 (the date of closing), upon expiration of the applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended.
+The four programs consist of the NBIb-1817 program for Parkinson's disease, the Friedreich's ataxia program and the rights to two undisclosed programs.

 In connection with the agreement, we paid Voyager \$115.0 million upfront and purchased \$50.0 million of Voyager's common stock at \$11.9625 per share, representing approximately 4.2 million shares.
-Pursuant to the terms of the agreement, Voyager may also be entitled to an additional \$1.7 billion in development, regulatory, and commercial milestones across the four programs, as well as royalties on net sales of any collaboration product.
+Pursuant to the terms of the agreement, Voyager may also be entitled to an additional \$1.7 billion in development, regulatory, and commercial milestone payments, as well as royalties on net sales of any collaboration product.
+We accounted for the transaction as an asset acquisition as the set of acquired assets did not constitute a business.
+Our equity investment in Voyager was recorded at a fair value of \$54.7 million after considering Voyager's stock price on the date of closing and certain lock-up and voting provisions applicable to the acquired shares.
+The remaining \$113.1 million of the purchase price, which includes the applicable transaction costs, was expensed as in-process research and development, or IPR&D, in the first quarter of 2019.